October 21, 2020 / 4 minute read

 Why consult a fleet management professional

 Getting professional advice from a fleet management provider can make the factory ordering and dealer purchase processes so much easier.
 A fleet provider is especially valuable today, as the effects of COVID-19 have made the acquisition process more complicated than ever.
 Additionally, they can analyze your fleet to make recommendations for an ongoing replacement strategy that best suits your needs.

 At Foss National Leasing, we have a team ready to provide strategic consultation for the ordering, scheduling, and the OEM production process.

-There's a lot to consider for improving the OTD times for fleet vehicles.
+There's a lot to consider with fleet vehicle acquisition, whether it’s during COVID-19 or more “normal” times.
 But it all comes down to this simple truth: new car delivery time depends largely on when the vehicles are ordered.

 Keep on top of seasonal manufacturing cycles by ordering vehicles as early in the year as possible.
 Get your hands on OEM production schedules, so you can plan and optimize the ordering process.
 Plan for variables like driver input and vehicle upfitting to ensure everything stays on schedule.

 And finally, don’t hesitate to reach out to a fleet management professional, who is instrumental in streamlining the whole process.